This article is co-authored by Maia and myself. Maia is an associate at our investment firm LeadX Capital Partners.

 Targeting the long tail of small business customers is not only challenging due to differing demands regarding product/market fit and a lower customer lifetime value.
 There is also the challenge of finding product/channel fit, meaning a distribution channel through which this new target customer segment of small business customers can be served on attractive economic terms.
 Small business customers may congregate at different places, have different decision makers or can simply not be cost-efficiently acquired through high-touch channels that often work when companies sell to medium-sized and enterprise customers.

 For instance, some B2B tech companies acquire their customers with extensive human touch.
 Prospecting in terms of reaching out to potential customers, guiding qualified leads through the conversion funnel and the actual sale are very often being done by humans.
-Human touch and especially a sales force is very expensive and usually leads to comparatively high customer acquisition costs (CAC).
+Human touch and especially a field sales force is very expensive and usually leads to comparatively high customer acquisition costs (CAC).

 Companies that sell to medium-sized and enterprise customers may afford to pay high customer acquisition costs (CAC) in light of the correspondingly high customer lifetime value (CLV) of these customers.
 But companies that want to (additionally) target small business customers may run into a severe unit economics problem.